Nithish136/Algorithms-Assignment/README.md

 # Algorithms-Assignment

-It consists of some of my assignmet problems with solutions that deal with Divide and Conquer and Dynamic Programing
+It consists of some of my assignmet problems with solutions that deal with Divide and Conquer and Dynamic Programing, It was implemented using python